TechMediaToday

 Web Scraping: Still Very Much a Gray Area

-However, businesses commonly post potentially sensitive and valuable data on their websites for public consumption.
-Both business competitors and cybercriminals can use web scraping to collect this data for their use.
+However, businesses commonly post potentially sensitive and valuable data on their websites for public.
+Both business competitors and cybercriminals can use web scraping to collect this sensitive data for their use.

 While the legality of scraping sites for financial gain is still very much a legal grey area.
 The right of an organization to protect itself and its data from automated threats is not.